holbiejlln/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This directory contains shell scripts that cover initialization files, variables, and expansions.

 ## 0-alias
-a power love to breath
+ia power love to breath